RIOT-OS/murdock-worker/README.md

 - docker-compose
 - git
-- tarball with ssh config and credentials. ping kaspar on Matrix to get it!
+- murdock worker ssh key. ping kaspar on Matrix to get it!

 ## Installation

 - Clone this repository to a location of your choice.
   `/srv/murdock-worker` is what I use.
-- Extract ssh credentials. (there should be a folder named "ssh").
-  - for current Murdock production, extract `ssh-current.tgz`
-  - for ci-staging.riot-os.org, extract `ssh-staging.tgz`
-  - ensure correct permissions: `chown root:root ssh/*`
 - Copy `.env.example` to `.env`
 - Edit `.env`.
 Change _at least_ the hostname.

-- For Murdock ci-staging, comment these values (so defaults are used):

-        MURDOCK_REMOTE_DISQUE_HOST_PORT=localhost:7711
-        MURDOCK_REMOTE_REDIS_HOST_PORT=localhost:6379
+- copy murdock worker ssh key to `ssh/`

+By default, this will connect to "ci-staging", which is great for testing.
+Once everything is working, change .env to connect to "ci-prod".

+## Starting

+`docker-compose up -d --scale worker=N`, with `N` being the number of concurrent jobs.
+Each worker will need 2GB RAM (in addition to the 8GB for the shared tmpfs for ccache).
+Start with half the number of *physical* cores.

 ## Configuration

-If the worker is dedicated to being a Murdock worker, one worker per physical core each running 4 jobs ensures the CPUs keep busy.
+If the worker is dedicated to being a Murdock worker, one worker per physical core each running 4 jobs ensures the CPUs keep busy, if enough RAM is available.
-If RAM is an issue, go down on workers to one per two cores, possible increasing `MURDOCK_JOBS`.
+If RAM is an issue, go down on workers to one per two cores, possible increasing `MURDOCK_JOBS` (to e.g., `8`).